Skip to main content

 James Doolin, MD, MHQS is a medical oncologist and the assistant director of quality and patient safety for Hematology/Oncology at Lahey Hospital & Medical Center.

-Hannah Tremont, MPH is a Writer & Editor at CRICO
+Hannah Tremont, MPH, is a Content Writer & Editor at CRICO

 It is likely that analyzing malpractice claims will continue to shine a light on the most vulnerable points in healthcare delivery systems and clinical specialty practice.